YovenBlast/ZenAnime/README.md

 4. Do open any specific file before opening Live Server, as it will only open 1 single html file which will defeat the purpose of the SPA

 ## Tips
+- When switching from desktop view to mobile view using inspector, do reload the page once after reach mobile view, this to increase performance.
 - If `url` in browser is as such `http://127.0.0.1:5500/home.html`, the application won't work as intended(also means VSCode Config step 4 was ignored)
 - According to the previous, if it ever happens, change the `url` to `http://127.0.0.1:5500/`, everything will be back to normal
 - This github includes all images and "`databases`" (which are .txt file or .json files)